leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 2. Overwrites the entry with its own data via the two-phase commit
 3. The ring resumes normal operation

-The timeout is configurable per channel via `ChannelConfig::commit_timeout` (default: 100 ms).
+The timeout is configurable per channel via `channel::Config::commit_timeout` (default: 100 ms).
 The tradeoff:

 - **Shorter timeout** → faster recovery after a crash, but higher risk